Line-Tied Flux Rope Relaxation and Reconnection: A 3D Kinetic Case Study: Simulation Results

 At late time, reconnection has largely completed, as indicated by the lack of a QSL between the two ropes in Fig. \ref{fig:3d}.
 At this time, the ropes begin to take on a helical structure.
 To understand this structure, we apply an analytic model for a MHD double helix equilibrium,\cite{zhang2025} which considers the balance of the attractive force between parallel axial current components of the two ropes with the repulsive force between anti-parallel in-plane current components of sufficiently-twisted ropes in a guide field.
 This calculation gives equilibrium wavelengths of $\lambda\approx\qty{67}{\meter}$ and $\lambda\approx\qty{25}{\meter}$ for the initial conditions in cases I and II, respectively.
 Though neither of our simulations demonstrate a complete helical rotation of the two ropes within the simulated domain to establish a rigorous wavelength, extrapolating from the current density structure within the domain corresponds to axial wavelengths of $\lambda\approx\qty{31}{\meter}$ in case I and $\lambda\approx\qty{10}{\meter}$ in case II.
 This result is somewhat shorter than the predicted equilibrium wavelengths, suggesting that the ropes have not yet reached an MHD equilibrium and that repulsive forces should be dominant; this is consistent with the dynamic evolution we observe at late time in our simulations.

-Related simulation work on flux rope interaction has observed the growth of an ideal kink mode which plays a role in driving flux rope rotation and reconnection.\cite{sauppe2017} We do not observe the presence of a kink mode in either of our simulations, and theoretical work on the kink instability growth rate in flux ropes \cite{ryutov2006} suggests that by the time the kink mode would have grown, the flux ropes in our simulations would have already merged.
-We defer a careful analysis of the stability of kink modes, especially under more realistic experimental conditions with sheath boundary conditions and finite resistivity, to future work.
+Related simulation work on flux rope interaction has observed the growth of an ideal kink mode which plays a role in driving flux rope rotation and reconnection. \cite{sauppe2017} { While the flux ropes in our simulations are kink-unstable, we do not observe the presence of a kink mode in either of our simulations.
+Theoretical work on the kink instability growth rate in flux ropes \cite{ryutov2006} shows that the growth time is larger than the merging timescale in our simulation, and the total simulation time is not sufficient to observe the characteristic oscillation frequency in LAPD experiments \cite{gekelman2016a}.
+Details on this timescale comparison and further simulation results demonstrating the growth of a kink instability in a single flux rope, may be found in Appendix \ref{sec:kink_modes}.
+We defer a careful analysis of kink modes in this two rope system, especially under more realistic experimental conditions with sheath boundary conditions and finite resistivity, to future work. }